Battling addiction and ready for treatment?

 - Significant mood shifts when you take a particular drug or drink alcohol (e.g., Does alcohol make you more depressed?)

 It’s also important to note any history of family members with substance abuse or mental health issues, as both of these traits can be hereditary.

 If you’re concerned that you or a loved one may have co-occurring conditions, speak with your doctor or addiction counselor as soon as possible.
 It’s essential to get a thorough evaluation so that both conditions, if present, can be treated separately.
 Different treatments for each condition give you the best opportunity for success.

 Common Types of Mental Health Disorders

-Dual diagnosis impacts nearly half of all individuals that are struggling with addiction.
+Dual diagnosis impacts nearly half of all individuals who are struggling with addiction.
 The following mental health disorders are often diagnosed alongside substance use disorder.

 In many instances, people with one or more of these mental health conditions may seek out drugs or alcohol to cope with their symptoms.
 On the other hand, some substances can potentially trigger or significantly worsen preexisting mental health issues, creating an unhealthy and often dangerous cycle.

-Individuals who struggle with anxiety disorders will often experience fear, restlessness, and excessive worry.
+Individuals with anxiety disorders often experience fear, restlessness, and excessive worry.
 These primary anxiety symptoms can also manifest into sleeplessness, increased heart rate, gastrointestinal problems, panic attacks, and sometimes phobia.